kevinreality223/remoteagent/operator/README.md

 # Operator Web Console

 A Vue 3 + Bootstrap single-page application that talks directly to the existing Laravel messaging server API (`server/`).
-The app includes a sidebar client list, per-client messaging workspace, and a broadcast dashboard to send messages to all clients.
+The app includes a sidebar client list with live polling timers, a per-client messaging workspace, and a broadcast dashboard to send messages to all clients.

 ## Project structure
 - `src/models` – simple Client/Message models for consistent formatting.